Guide9 min read

 Verify AI literacy measures

-is also live.
-Ensure your staff have received adequate training on AI literacy relevant to their roles.
+is live.
+Ensure staff have adequate AI literacy training relevant to their roles (the Digital Omnibus softens but does not remove this duty).

 3